wp-plugins/ipushpull/readme.txt

 1. [Create an iPushPull Page and start pushing data to it from your desktop Excel](https://ipushpull.zendesk.com/hc/en-us/articles/202793621 "Push data to iPushPull")
 1. Embed the page in your WordPress site using the following shortcode:
 `[ipushpull_page folder="my_folder_name" page="my_page_name" height="300px"]`

+== Screenshots ==

+1. Live data from an Excel spreadsheet embedded in the iPushPull WordPress blog.
+2. Static data from an Excel spreadsheet, showing the range of links you can embed in your pages.

 == Changelog ==